Chris Reason: Career

 In 2003, after his recovery, Reason had multiple roles—first as presenter of Seven Morning News, and then presenter of Sunday Sunrise in 2004.
 In 2005, he was named co-host of Weekend Sunrise alongside Lisa Wilkinson, but he was later replaced by Deal or No Deal host Andrew O'Keefe.
 Reason then returned to full-time reporting.

 In 2014, Reason covered the Lindt Café siege, which occurred directly opposite the Seven’s Sydney newsroom in Martin Place.
 The offices were evacuated by Police, but senior cameraman Greg Parker and then Reason were allowed back inside the building to sit beside the police sniper position and report on the unfolding siege.
 They were the only news crew in the country allowed beyond police lines.

 The coverage earned Reason all four of Australia's top journalism prizes - the Walkley, Kennedy, Logie and the Graham Perkin ‘Australian Journalist of the Year’.

+In December 2025, one day short of the 11 year anniversary of his famous coverage of the Lindt Cafe siege, Reason was the first Australian free-to-air news reporter to arrive at the scene following the 2025 Bondi Beach terror attack, and was brought to tears by an interview with a bloodied survivor of the attack.

 Personal life

 Reason attended Villanova College in the Brisbane suburb of Coorparoo and the University of Queensland (BA).
 He married journalist Kathryn Robinson in 2005.
 They became parents to twins in 2007.
 His father died from brain cancer in 2006.